MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 Microsoft Places lets you introduce more flexible work within your organization as an IT administrator.
 Integrated with Microsoft 365, Microsoft Places helps your users make informed decisions about their work dynamics, which can lead to increased productivity and enhanced collaboration.

-This deployment guide will show you how to onboard your tenant to Places by ensuring the following steps are performed:
+This deployment guide shows you how to onboard your tenant to Places by ensuring the following steps are performed:

 - Prerequisite step 1 – Confirm Exchange permissions
 - Prerequisite step 2 – Update PowerShell